cheomanigua/webdevdocs/content/git.md

 <Message variant='important'>
   🔔️ <b>Important</b> <br/>
-  Don't use <strong>config add .</strong> Always specify the files/directories you want to add
+  DO NOT use <strong>config add .</strong> or <strong>config add -A</strong>.
+Always specify the files/directories you want to add.
+Otherwise you will add the whole directories and files configured with the `--work-tree` parameter.
 </Message>